Mann Center for the Performing Arts

-Located in Fairmount Park, the Mann can seat over 4,000 with room for an additional 10,000 on the spacious lawn.
-Meet up with friends at PECO Plaza, complete with ticket office, concierge amenities and food kiosks.
+Located in Fairmount Park, the Mann can seat over 4,500 people with room for nearly 10,000 more on the spacious lawn.
+Meet up with friends at Citizen Bank Plaza, complete with ticket office, concierge amenities and food kiosks.

 If you are planning to spend a day at the Mann, be sure to come prepared.
-Study up on the Mann’s Frequently Asked Questions before your trip.
-Click here for more.
+During our orchestra “Summer Picnic Series”, you can bring your own picnic (including wine and beer!).
+Study up on the Mann’s Frequently Asked Questions before your visit using the button below.

 Since the 1930s, Philadelphians have walked, driven or taken the trolley by the thousands to enjoy outdoor culture and to picnic at Fairmount Park’s Robin Hood Dell.
 Occasional bad weather, droning planes overhead and the need to update to modern technology prompted music lover and businessman Frederic R. Mann to campaign for this state-of-the-art facility.
 Two years after opening, the center was named in his honor.

 Museums & Attractions

 Philadelphia, PA 19130